Browse by Medical Category

 From the operating room, patients go to the Cardiac Surgical Intensive Care Unit and, when ready, to the Cardiac Surgical Step-down Unit.
 Each unit is staffed with specially trained nurses who have the clinical expertise as well as the compassion to support patients.

-At the Coronary Artery Disease Program at the Massachusetts General Hospital Corrigan Minehan Heart Center, patients benefit from a collective recommendation made by a team of three cardiac specialists.
+At the High-Risk Coronary Intervention Program at the Massachusetts General Hospital Corrigan Minehan Heart Center, patients benefit from a collective recommendation made by a team of three cardiac specialists.
 This multidisciplinary team includes a clinical cardiologist, an interventional cardiologist and a cardiac surgeon.
 This approach affords each patient the benefit of a balanced, comprehensive assessment of his or her clinical problem.

 Specialists within our state-of-the-art Cardiac Catheterization Laboratory provide advanced treatments for coronary artery disease.
 Procedures performed in the cardiac catheterization laboratory include: